 Kaspersky not to be used by the U.S military

-Kaspersky, as you may know, is based in Moscow, Russia and sells products concerning security including a world-renowned anti-virus software.
-However, the Senate Armed Services Committee wants a ban on Kaspersky’s products so that the U.S Defense Department can not use them.
+Kaspersky, as you may know, is based in Moscow, Russia and sells products concerning security including world-renowned anti-virus software.
+However, the Senate Armed Services Committee wants a ban on Kaspersky’s products so that the U.S Defense Department cannot use them.